econPreference/bayecon.matlab/README.md

   b0: 2 by 1 =
 ```

 As shown in the model description, `b0` is a prior mean.
 In the display, `b0: 2 by 1` means that `b0` should be a 2 by 1 array.
-My default value `zeros(2, 1)`, so type it in REPL.
+My default value is `zeros(2, 1)`, so type it in REPL.
 Then, the next thing is

 ```
   B0: 2 by 2 =
 ```

 In this case, `B0`(prior variance) is a 2 by 2 array.
 Type it based on your prior belief.
 Similarly, the package will ask you to type `a0` and `b0`.
-Since `a0` and `b0` are scalars, just type corresponding double type numbers.
+Since `a0` and `b0` are scalars, type corresponding double-type numbers.
 For example, I can type

 ```
   a0: scalar = 4
 ```

-Lastly, the package ask you about the MCMC size.
+Lastly, the package asks you about the MCMC size.
 In my case, I set it as

 ```
   [burn-in size, sampling size]= [5000, 20000]
 ```

-And then, the package ask you whether you wanna make a forecast.
+Then, the package asks you whether you wanna make a forecast.
 Type `Y` or `N`.
 Also, it will ask about whether you want to calculate the marginal likelihood.

 The last thing displayed is